R (Johnson, Woods, Barrett & Stewart) v SSWP EWHC23 (Admin); SSWP v Johnson, Woods, Barrett & Stewart EWCA Civ788

 This case successfully challenged the rigidity of the monthly assessment period regime under universal credit (UC) and the way that earned income is calculated for certain claimants.
 The case concerned four single working mothers whose regular monthly pay dates for their wages fell close to the start/end of their assessment periods, resulting in them sometimes having two paydays in one assessment period.
 This issue caused them to experience fluctuations of their income and significant cash losses.

 The Court of Appeal found that SSWP’s failure to resolve the problem for such claimants was irrational.
 SSWP accepted the Court of Appeal's findings and has laid amending regulations to rectify the issue faced by the claimants.
-The changes are due to come into force on 16 November 2020.
+The changes came into force on 16 November 2020.

 The claim was originally brought on behalf of three single working mothers, represented by CPAG, and was joined with a similar case brought by Leigh Day solicitors representing another single working mother.